ScratchAddons/website-v2/content/docs/faq.md

 Firstly, we appreciate your interest in contributing to Scratch Addons!

-As an open source project, we welcome any kind of contributions.
-You don't even need to ask us or to have a certain rank.
-Anyone is welcome.
-There's even a chance that you don't even realize that you have contributed to the project!
+As an open source project, we welcome any kind of contribution.
+You don't need to ask in advance -- everyone is welcome to contribute!

-Anyway, back to the point.
-You can contribute in many ways, and some of it is really easy.

 - **Contribute some code**